 principle of far-reaching commitment to compassion.
 According to Buddhists, commitment is the key to evolution and consciousness.
 The Buddhist movement is the embodiment of compassion, stamina and commitment.
 I am not a Buddhist and I don't know much about it, but when I was working in India, selves.
 They know: I am in all others, and all others are in me.

 Many of the pioneersof Gestalt philosophy and practice, including Fritz Perls, were inspired by the principles of Buddhism.
 Now, let me make a connection to the 'here and now' of this one day event celebrating the 10th anniversary of Gestalt Foundation.
-Let me, also, share a vision of the future of our Gestalt work, let us say a vision for the next 10 vears.
+Let me, also, share a vision of the future of our Gestalt work, let us say a vision for the next 10 years.

-The central theme of my speech for today is: the value of commitment as a continuous proa commitment that is supported by vision, compassion, stamina and training.
+The central theme of my speech for today is: the value of commitment as a continuous process.

 For me, the important contribution of volunteer's services to society is striking.
 Volunteers (members of organizations, Gestalt Foundation staff, trainees and graduates) are by definition committed to their tasks.
-Volunteers participate in a continuous commitment process,
+Volunteers participate in a continuous commitment process, a commitment that is supported by vision, compassion, stamina and training.